programminghistorian/jekyll/CODE_OF_CONDUCT.md

 This document gathers documents together in one place for ease of access.

-- For members of the Project Team: [Privileges and Responsibilities of Membership](https://github.com/programminghistorian/jekyll/wiki/Privileges-and-Responsibilities-of-Membership)
+- For members of the Project Team: [Mutual Responsibilities and Annual Commitment Framework](https://github.com/programminghistorian/jekyll/wiki/Services-to-Publications#mutual-responsibilities-and-annual-commitment-framework-1)
 - For authors: the ['Holding us to Account'](https://programminghistorian.org/en/author-guidelines#holding-us-to-account) section of the Author Guidelines
 - For reviewers: the ['Review Philosophy'](https://programminghistorian.org/en/reviewer-guidelines#review-philosophy) section of the Reviewer Guidelines
 - For editors: the ['Safe Spaces'](https://programminghistorian.org/en/editor-guidelines#safe-spaces) and ['Anti-Harassment Policy'](https://programminghistorian.org/en/editor-guidelines#anti-harassment-policy) sections of the Editorial Guidelines